You can help create a space for everyone

 With your help so far, the school has been able to enlist renowned theatre architects Haworth Tompkins to carry out the first stage of the project.
-The proposals in their feasibility study would see the hall become one of the most versatile and high-tech theatre spaces in London with innovative new staging, seating, lighting and sound, as well as a space with gallery facilities to support both temporary and permanent art displays and improved disabled accessibility.
+The proposals in their feasibility study would see the hall become one of the most versatile and high-tech theatre spaces in London with innovative new staging, seating, lighting and sound.
+A space with gallery facilities would support both temporary and permanent art displays, and there would be improved disabled accessibility throughout.

 The feasibility study in full

 - Return the interior to its former layout and re-discover the world-class acoustics of the space;

 - Install innovative mechanisms to enable the stage and seating layout to be adjusted;